aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.mailmerging/imailmergedatasourceroot/get_data_source/_index.md

 Aspose.Words will use the returned data source to populate the mail merge region.

-If a data source (table) with the specified name does not exist, your implementation should return ``null``.
+If a data source (table) with the specified name does not exist, your implementation should return ``None``.